erazortt/DoViBaker/README.md

 Shown below is the functional form of the tonemapping curve with the following parameters: masterMaxNits=10000, targetMaxNits=1000, masterMinNits=0, targetMinNits=0.1, lumscale=1.
 ![Tonemapping function](EETF.png "Tonemapping function")
 ## Frame Properties
-The following frame properties will be consumed, if the related arguments `masterMaxNits`, `masterMinNits` and `lumScale` are set to `-1`:
+The following frame properties will be consumed (if the related arguments `masterMaxNits`, `masterMinNits` and `lumScale` are set to `-1`):
 - `_dovi_dynamic_max_pq` the max_pq value of the current scene
 - `_dovi_dynamic_min_pq` the min_pq value of the current scene
 - `_dovi_dynamic_luminosity_scale` the luminosity scaling factor of the current scene
+- `_ColorRange` both limited and full range RGB inputs are supported

+The following frame properties will be set:
+- `_ColorRange` set to 0, since the output is always full range RGB independently of the input

 # DoViCubes
 This plugin provides LUT processing capabilites based on the frame property `_dovi_dynamic_max_content_light_level` set by either `DoViBaker` or `DoViStatsFileReader`.
 Different LUTs are applied based adjustable thresholds.
 This is done by providing a collection of LUTs and limits of validity measured in nits of max-content-light-level.
 (The LUT processing implentation is based on: https://github.com/sekrit-twc/timecube).